Manual Introduction

 • The Manual addresses you as a reader, but “you” may be an FbF delegate, a project coordinator, a disaster risk management officer or an FbF project team.

 • The Manual is based on experience with weather-related hazards (e.g. floods, tropical storms and heatwaves).
-However, the methodology is also applicable to non-weather-related hazards, such as epidemics and locusts.
+However, the methodology is also applicable to non-weather-related hazards, such as epidemics and locust plagues as well as the impacts of population movement.

 The most important EAP documents, which are discussed in detail in chapter 4 , include the following: